TechnicPack/TechnicSolder/README.md

 * **mirror_url:** The mirror url is the web accessible url to your mod repository.
 If you are using a URL for repo_location you can just fill in the same value here.
 * **platform_key:** This is the API key given to you through the "Configure Solder API" option on the Platform.
 When this key is validated by the Platform, it will allow you to directly import your Solder packs to the Platform.

-Once you have everything filled in for configurataion, you will need to migrate your database.
+Once you have everything filled in for your configuration, you will need to migrate your database.
 Doing this is *really* easy, just run the following two commands in order from the root Solder folder.

 1. php artisan migrate:install
 2. php artisan migrate

 This will configure your database and get it ready to handle your first import.

 Finally, you will need to just run your cache update script.
 This can take awhile on its first run depending on the size of your mod repository.
-Adjust the URL below to reflect your own install and enter it into your browse.
+Adjust the URL below to reflect your own install and enter it into your browser.
 Let it do its thing!

 > http://yoursolderinstall/cache/update